 The document contains some basics as parsing and the nature of serialization, some corresponding wait events as well as examples, reproduction of common issues and their explanation.
 Furthermore, it provides links to further readings, as MOS papers and other author's work.

-This white paper and its presentation were written in late 2011 and early 2012 from scratch for IOUG COLLABORATE 12.
+This white paper and its presentation were written in early 2012 from scratch, initially for the IOUG COLLABORATE 12.